Skip to content

 What are DAOs?

-Decentralized Autonomous Organizations (DAOs) represent a revolutionary approach to collective decision-making and resource management.
+As Wikipedia defines, DAOs are emerging organizational structures that leverage blockchain technology to build transparent, multi-stakeholder communities.
 Unlike traditional organizations that rely on hierarchical structures and centralized control, DAOs operate through programmable smart contracts that execute decisions automatically based on community consensus.

 When to use DAOs?